 The World State citizens have no capacity to understand the depth of John’s emotions, much less his motivations; to their incomprehension, the self-flagellation can be no more than a “stunt.”
 The woman who gets out of the helicopter is implied to be Lenina, and her unexpected appearance unleashes John’s rage at his own fleshly desires and at Lenina’s (and presumably the State’s encouragement thereof).
 World State citizens, unable to make sense of such pain and anguish otherwise, have been trained to release emotion in just one way: Solidarity Service orgies.

 The next morning, the Savage awakes and remembers everything.
 That evening, more helicopters arrive in search of the Savage.
 When people look inside the lighthouse, they see John’s feet through an archway: he has hung himself.

-For John, sleeping with Lenina is submitting to the slavery of happiness.
-He's lost his battle with the world state, so he kills himself.
-The World State continues on, another individual sacrificed to stability.
+For John, participating in the orgy means submitting to the slavery of happiness.
+He's lost his battle with the World State, and with his own sin, so he kills himself.
+Another individual has been sacrificed to World State stability.